deptofdefense/AndroidTacticalAssaultKit-CIV/atak/README.md

          gitlab-runner exec docker sdk

+  NOTE: If you plugin makes use of git-lfs and you are trying to run it locally

+         gitlab-runner exec docker --pre-clone-script "git config --global lfs.url https://gitlab-ci-token:<your token>@repo-url/info/lfs" assembleMilRelease

 7) Testing your app with App Standby

 To test the App Standby mode with your app: